 In May 2012, the Company adopted a new ATM common equity sales program for the sale of up to 4,000 shares of common stock.
-At March 31, 2013, the Company had 4,000 shares remaining for issuance under the program.
+At September 30, 2013, the Company had 4,000 shares remaining for issuance under the program.
 Under a previous ATM program, for the full year 2012, the Company sold 550 shares for gross proceeds of \$26,153.
 The average gross sales price per share was \$47.55 and the Company s net proceeds totaled \$25,457 for the full year 2012.
 The Company has used and expects to use these programs, from time to time, as an additional source of capital and liquidity and to maintain the strength of its balance sheet.

 In December 2012, the Company s board of directors adopted a stock and unsecured note repurchase program under which the Company and the Operating Partnership may repurchase up to \$200,000 of common and preferred stock and unsecured notes through December 31, 2014.
-There have been no repurchases made under this program for the three months ended March 31, 2013.
+For the three and nine months ended September 30, 2013, the Company purchased 443 shares of common stock under this program.
+These shares were repurchased at an average price per share of \$45.25 for an aggregate cost of \$20,064.